Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

 PL/SQL Nested Tables

-TYPE number_table_type IS TABLE OF NUMBER ;
+TYPE vc_tab IS TABLE OF VARCHAR2(20);

-my_tab number_table_type;
+my_tab vc_tab;

-The preceding 2 statements have created an un-initialised object-type table, (but one that is only available within our PLSQL session).
-Note, if you attempt to read from or write to an un-initialised table in PL/SQL, Oracle will generate an error, as in the following examples:
+object-type table, (but one that is only available within our PL/SQL session).
+If you attempt to read from or

 SQL> declare